YouDirk/youdirk_numeric_io/CONTRIBUTING.md

 javadoc: Generate a Javadoc documentation for the Mod-API and open it in browser
 mf_javadoc: Generate a Javadoc documentation for the Forge-API and open it in browser

-clean_run: Reset all Minecraft runtime-configuration which are set during RUN_CLIENT, RUN_SERVER
+clean_run: Reset all Minecraft runtime-configuration which were set during RUN_CLIENT, RUN_SERVER
 clean: Remove all temporay/cache files which were generated during work

 jdk_version: Output JDK version which will be used.
 Useful if you have more than one installed on your system